nicolacimmino/MorseDecoder/README.md

         endfor
         ascii = lookupstring[index]

-The current string contains 64 symbols size that guarantees no clashing if all A-Z and 0-9 digits are used.
+The current lookup string contains 64 symbols a size that guarantees no clashing if all A-Z and 0-9 digits are used.
 If more symbols are to be added extra space should be made in the lookup string to avoid clashing.
-The size can be empirically determined by ensuring, when creating the string, that no char is assigned to a position that already contains a char, if that happens the string needs to be lengthened until no collisions are found.
+The size can be empirically determined by ensuring, when creating the string, that no char is assigned to a position that already contains a char, if that happens the lookup string needs to be lengthened until no collisions are found.

 Let's see an example step by step.
 Let's assume we receive a ".-", that is an "A".
 At the beginning the status is as in the following picture: